On this page

 - when your tenancy ends, to make sure you do not over or underpay your landlord

-Universal Credit can help with rent, some service charges and lets you apply for Support for Mortgage Interest.
-It does not help with rates.
 Use an online calculator or check Local Housing Allowance rates to see how much you could get.

-The application is long and can take a while.
-It’s worth pushing through since the amount you get is calculated and paid from the date you finish all sections of the application.
-You can get different amounts for things like:
+The Universal Credit application is long and can take a while to complete.
+The amount you get is calculated and paid from the date you finish all sections of the application.
+So, it’s worth getting the application completed as soon as you can.

 - paying for childcare